Ex-Merrill broker fined in Einhorn market abuse case

-LONDON The financial watchdog has fined a former Merrill Lynch managing director 350,000 pounds for market abuse, after the broker told hedge fund boss David Einhorn about an upcoming share sale by UK pubs company Punch Taverns (PUB.L).
+LONDON The Financial Services Authority has fined a former Merrill Lynch managing director 350,000 pounds for market abuse, after the broker told hedge fund boss David Einhorn about an upcoming share sale by UK pubs company Punch Taverns (PUB.L).

-The Financial Services Authority (FSA) said on Thursday that Andrew Osborne, a managing director in Corporate Broking at Merrill, had improperly disclosed inside information to Einhorn ahead of a significant equity fundraising by Punch in June 2009.
+The FSA said on Thursday Andrew Osborne, a managing director in Corporate Broking at Merrill, had improperly disclosed inside information to Einhorn ahead of a significant equity fundraising by Punch in June 2009.

-That information prompted U.S.-based Einhorn to start selling down his Greenlight Capital firm's stake in Punch within minutes of a telephone call held between Osborne, the hedge fund and Punch's management.
+That information prompted Einhorn to start selling down his Greenlight Capital's stake in Punch within minutes of a telephone call held between Osborne, the hedge fund and Punch's management.

-Greenlight and Einhorn were fined 7.2 million pounds in January for acting on the information Osborne provided, which the FSA believes helped Einhorn avoid around 5.8 million pounds in losses.

-On Thursday the FSA also released details of the telephone conference call that took place on June 9, 2009 between Einhorn, Osborne and the Punch Taverns Chief Executive.

-Later on the call -- in which the Punch CEO also offers Einhorn a "pub crawl" around some English pubs -- the Greenlight boss says he would like to arrive at a full understanding of Punch's plans, without "crossing any lines."

-Osborne then tells Einhorn the timeframe for the cash call would be "within less than a, kind of a week."
-The Punch CEO said no formal decision had been made for the fundraising.

-Shares in Punch fell by almost a third six days later when the company announced its 375 million pound equity fundraising.
+The move helped Einhorn avoid around 5.8 million pounds in losses, according to the FSA, because shares in Punch fell by almost a third on June 15 2009 when the company announced its 375 million pound equity fundraising

+Greenlight and Einhorn, a high-profile hedge fund manager known for public crusades against abuses by public companies, were fined 7.2 million pounds in January for acting on the information Osborne provided.

 The FSA said that Osborne, an experienced corporate broker, failed in his duties not to disclose inside information and to consider the risk of market abuse.
 It accepts that Osborne's actions were not deliberate.